| | | | | | |

 This microwave fudge could not be simpler to make, and quite quick hands-on time too.
 (See photo).

 Simply begin by greasing & preparing your dish (1).
-Then melt the chocolate in the microwave (in 30 seconds burst), before adding in the butter and the sweetened condensed milk, (2).
+Then melt chocolate in the microwave (30 second bursts) & adding in the butter and sweetened condensed milk, (2).

-The mixture is then microwaved in 30 second increments, until very hot, thicker and noticeably very different in structure (you can also use a thermometer at this point if you wish, but not essential).
+The mixture is microwaved in 30 second increments, until very hot, thicker & noticeably very different in structure (use a thermometer if you wish, but not essential).
 (3)

-A small amount of icing/powdered sugar is then added to the fudge mixture, before adding to the prepared containers to set for at least 3 hours, (4).
-After that is simply a case of removing the fudge and cutting in to whatever size pieces you like.
+A small amount of icing/powdered sugar is added before adding to the prepared container to set for at least 3 hours, (4).
+After that is simply a case of cutting in pieces.

 Tips For Microwave Chocolate Fudge